edinburgh-napier/set09121/lectures/lecture19.md

 ---

-# Write Some Assembly
+# Assembly

 - **FOR THE BRAVE!**
 - The compiler will do its best to produce optimised code.
-- However, it is not also going to do it as well as some hand-tuned code.
+- However, it is not also going to do it as well as some hand-tuned code **from an expert, in some cases**
 - There are tricks that can be done in assembly that will allow you to gain those few precious cycles each frame.